IEEECS-VIT/RPL/external/error-pages/README.md

-GraVITas Premier League: Error Pages
+Riviera Premier League: Error Pages
 ====================================

 This is the static error page(s)

-For when GraVITas Premier League crashes or is taken down for maintenance
+For when Riviera Premier League crashes or is taken down for maintenance

 #### Instructions:
 ###### Install Pythono 2.7.x